DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-08-19-defining-the-sampling-algorithm.md

 The claims not identified as high-risk or mentor-submitted are stratified based on three criteria:

-- Type of establishment
+- type of establishment
-- Phase of education
+- phase of education
-- Urban-rural classification
+- urban-rural classification

 #### Calculate total strata value

-The total claim value for each stratum is calculated.
+We calculate the total claim value for each stratum.

-10% of the total claim value for each stratum is calculated.
+We will then calculate 10% of the total claim value for each stratum.

 #### Random sampling within strata

-Within each stratum, claims are randomly ordered.
+We randomly order claims within each stratum.

-Claims are then sequentially added to the sample starting from the top of the random order, ensuring that with each additional claim, the cumulative value of the sampled claims is closer to 10% of the total claim value for that stratum.
+We will then sequentially add claims to the sample starting from the top of the random order, ensuring that with each additional claim, the cumulative value of the sampled claims is closer to 10% of the total claim value for that stratum.

 ## Conclusion

-This sampling algorithm is designed to effectively audit claims by ensuring that the sample size covers at least 10% of the total claim value, accurately reflects the distribution of claim values across different types of schools, and focuses on claims that pose a higher financial risk.
+We designed this sampling algorithm to effectively audit claims by ensuring that the sample size covers at least 10% of the total claim value, accurately reflects the distribution of claim values across different types of schools, and focuses on claims that pose a higher financial risk.
 This approach balances fairness with the strategic objective of minimising financial exposure.